Benjamin Franklin Biography: Age, Early life, Net Worth, Scientfic Researchs, Family, Political Life and Legacy

 Age and Early Life

-On January 17, 1706, Benjamin Franklin was born in Boston, Massachusetts.
-Franklin had difficulties at a young age since he was one of 17 children in a humble Puritan household.
+Benjamin Franklin was born in Boston, Massachusetts, on January 17, 1706.
+Franklin had problems early in life since he was one of 17 children in a poor Puritan family.
 His mother, Abiah Folger, was his second wife, and his father, Josiah Franklin, was a candlemaker.
-At the age of ten, Franklin had to leave Boston Latin School to work and support his family.
-He started his career as an apprentice to his brother James, a printer when he was twelve years old.
+At the age of 10, Franklin had to quit Boston Latin School to work and feed his family.
+He became an apprentice to his brother James, who was a printer when Franklin was 12 years old.

 Benjamin Franklin’s Net Worth

-Even though it’s hard to pinpoint exactly, Benjamin Franklin was wealthy by the standards of his day.
-Franklin is said to have had a net worth of about $100,000 at the time of his death, which, when adjusted for inflation, would be about $3 million to $4 million in modern currency.
+Even though it’s difficult to quantify exactly, Benjamin Franklin was rich by the standards of his time.
+Franklin is estimated to have had a net worth of around $100,000 at the time of his death, which, adjusted for inflation, would be around $3 million to $4 million in today’s money.

 Benjamin Franklin’s Scientific Research

-For his time, Benjamin Franklin’s scientific contributions were revolutionary, and he is now famous for them.
-He was interested in everything from meteorology to electricity, and he is recognized for having influenced the development of several scientific disciplines.
+For his age, Benjamin Franklin’s scientific works were revolutionary, and he is currently known for the same.
+It is interesting how his interests stretched from meteorology to electricity and he is renowned for having influenced several scientific disciplines into being.

 1. Electricity

-In 1752, Franklin conducted his most well-known scientific experiment, flying a kite during a rainstorm to demonstrate that lightning was a type of electricity.
-Franklin created the lightning rod, which shielded structures from lightning strikes, as a result of this experiment, transformed our knowledge of electricity.
+In 1752, Franklin performed his most famous scientific experiment, flying a kite in the rain to show that lightning was a form of electricity.
+His experiment led him to create the lightning rod, which protected structures from lightning, transformed our knowledge of electricity.

 1. The Stove in Franklin